Reactor Multiplayer Engine

 Run for Months.

-Reactor's cloud layer handles everything between "I want a live server" and "players are playing," without a DevOps contract or a separate infrastructure team.
-Rooms stay online, orchestration is scriptable, and data persists across instances.
+Reactor's cloud layer handles everything between "I want a live server" and "players are playing," with no DevOps contract and no separate infrastructure team.
+Rooms stay online for months at a time.
+Orchestration is scriptable, and data persists across instances.

 Months